kane-armstrong/multiple-auth/README.md

 test failures thanks to e.g. rate limits or network drops would suck.
 Local development experience would probably suck.
 Maybe providing custom AuthenticationHandler/AuthorizationHandlers?)

+The authorities used here are:

+* A local IdentityServer4 server
+* Firebase authentication